jingwen-z/jingwen-z.github.io/_posts/2021-01-02-second-hand-apartments-transactions-in-paris-1420.md

 </p>

 Paris is the capital and most populous city of France.
-Since the 17th century, Paris has been one of Europe's major centres of finance, diplomacy, commerce, fashion, science, and the arts.
+Since the 17th century, Paris has been one of Europe's major centers of finance, diplomacy, commerce, fashion, science, and the arts.
 According to the Economist Intelligence Unit Worldwide Cost of Living Survey in 2018, Paris was the second most expensive city in the world, after Singapore, and ahead of Zürich, Hong Kong, Oslo and Geneva.
-Another source ranked Paris as most expensive, on a par with Singapore and Hong Kong, in 2018.
+Another source ranked Paris as the most expensive, on a par with Singapore and Hong Kong, in 2018.
 All these elements help to bring the increasing price of real estate in Paris.
 In this blog, I'll talk about the second-hand apartments purchases in Paris between January 2014 and June 2020, with the following points:
 - Data description
 - How large are the apartments?
 - Which is the most expensive district?